codalogic/Aarch64-Experiments/060-puthex/README.md

                             // to get here as value can't be zero
 ```

 A byte contains two hex nibbles.
-I have added an extra subroutine to
+To avoid code duplication I have added an extra subroutine to
 output a 4 bit nibble.
 I will describe that later.
 But first
 we have to get the top nibble into the low nibble using an
 `lsr` logical shift right instruction.
 We can then call the